stackhpc/ansible-lustre/README.md

 ---
-<b id="f1">1.</b> Note that the specified user/groups do not need to exist on the server when the nodemaps are defined, as the code looks these up in the `project` variable rather than querying the server itself. [↩](#foot1)

-<b id="f2">2.</b> The lustre documentation for the [Fileset Feature](http://doc.lustre.org/lustre_manual.xhtml#SystemConfigurationUtilities.fileset) is confusing/incorrect as it appears to be describing **submounts** which involve the client specifying a path in the filesystem, and are hence voluntary, with **filesets** where the client only specifies the filesystem to mount and the server only exports
+<b id="f1">1.</b> The lustre documentation for the [Fileset Feature](http://doc.lustre.org/lustre_manual.xhtml#SystemConfigurationUtilities.fileset) is confusing/incorrect as it appears to be describing **submounts** which involve the client specifying a path in the filesystem, and are hence voluntary, with **filesets** where the client only specifies the filesystem to mount and the server only exports
 the subdirectory defined by the appropriate fileset.
-Submount functionality is not exposed by this code. [↩](#foot2)
+Submount functionality is not exposed by this code. [↩](#foot1)